+As far as other projects, I’m still writing and editing and proofreading and cartooning and researching and reviewing books.
+The kids and dogs still listen to me reading sentences over and over until whatever I’m writing sound right.
+My short stories and essays found a few homes in 2018, and I’m proud that my book reviews continue to appear in great indie magazines like Foreword Reviews and BUST.
 I’m one of the founding editors of Dead Housekeeping, where we run very short essays about how the dead did things.
-I’m also an editor at the Great Lakes Review, a literary journal focusing on writing from and influenced by the Great Lakes region of the US and Canada.
+I’m also a former editor at the Great Lakes Review, a literary journal focusing on writing from and influenced by the Great Lakes region of the US and Canada.

-I have a BA and an MFA from the Fiction Writing Department at Columbia College Chicago, where I studied the Story Workshop™ method.
+I have a BA and an MFA from the Fiction Writing Department at Columbia College Chicago, where I studied the Story Workshop™ method with the originator of the method, John Schultz, and with my creative thesis advisor Betty Shiflett.
 The specialization of my MFA was the teaching of writing, which I’ve done at Columbia College, at Baker College in Cadillac, Michigan, and in a variety of outreach programs.
-My book reviews have appeared in magazines like Foreword Reviews and BUST.